clj-commons/virgil/README.md

 Do you tarnish your Clojure with the occasional hint of Java?
 Have you become indescribably tired of reloading your REPL every time you change anything with a `.java` suffix?
 Look no further.

 Virgil is a library for live-recompiling Java classes from the REPL.
-This can be done either manualy or by starting a process that watches your source directories for changes in Java files and triggering recompilation when that happens.
+This can be done either manually or by starting a process that watches your source directories for changes in Java files and triggering recompilation when that happens.